DanRider84/tilt-mode/README.md

 ### Images

-- Sample imagery includes band members (on homepage) and event performances in a dedicated gallery section.
-Images are displayed in grid form with responsiveness across devices.
+- Sample imagery includes a picture of the whole band along with individual band member photos displayed in grid form with responsiveness across devices.
-- There are two band logos used in the design - the first is in color and used in the header section, the second is in grey/white and used as a background image which will move vertically across when the user scrolls up and down the page.
+- The band logo is used as a hero image and the navigation bar contains a separate image which consitsts of an extract of text from the bands logo showing the band's name.

 ### Responsiveness